Work.Store Purchase History

 Business context

-My contributions
+My role and contributions

-Led UX strategy and requirements definition
+Led UX strategy and defined requirements

-Facilitated cross-functional workshop on transaction edge cases
+Facilitated cross-functional workshop to map transaction edge cases

-Developed concepts for complex transaction scenarios with design
+Designed concepts for complex purchase scenarios

-Strategic context
+Project context

 Problem & Solution